This story has been updated.

 “Lazarus offered toy manufacturers the tantalizing picture of year-round toy sales and the ability to produce 12 months a year,” Eric Clark wrote in “The Real Toy Story: Inside the Ruthless Battle for America’s Youngest Consumers.”
 “But for that, he could extract a price and he did.”
 Instead of paying for products right away, Lazarus forced toy makers to take payment months later.
 He demanded exclusives and early releases.
 He made them advertise — for Toys R Us.

-And with his technology background, Lazarus set up a computerized inventory system so from his desk he could see every product sold and what needed to be restocked.
-“I think Toys ‘R’ Us is a unique operation — the only proprietary merchandise company that rivals IBM as revolutionary in concept,” a retail analyst told The Post in 1982.
+And with his technology background, Lazarus set up a computerized inventory system so that from his desk he could see every product sold and what needed to be restocked.
+“I think Toys R Us is a unique operation — the only proprietary merchandise company that rivals IBM as revolutionary in concept,” a retail analyst told The Post in 1982.
 “Their superb controls and information systems are unrivaled in the industry.”

 Lazarus embraced change, especially video games, which brought adults who didn’t have kids into the store.
 “There is an increasingly fine line,” he said, “between where adult begins and child ends.”
-The Post wrote:

 The electronic-games business, in his view, is not just a passing fancy, a position that makes Lazarus a popular figure at places like Warner Communications Inc., parent company for Atari, the field’s leader.
 “We strongly believe that electronic games are not a fad; it is the way America is playing games now and will increasingly do so in the future,” he told a retail seminar in New York City recently.

 The retail profit in the electronic games bonanza is not in the hardware, which Lazarus, like most other retailers, sells for almost no markup.
 What drives the retail end of that business is the software, the games and programs that plug into the home system.
-Even if the traditional board-game area continues to collapse, the sales and mark-up for the computer software is so strong that Lazarus says the changing product mix isn’t harming his operations at all.
+Even if the traditional board-game area continues to collapse, the sales and markup for the computer software is so strong that Lazarus says the changing product mix isn’t harming his operations at all.

 But in the 1990s, as other chains got into the toy and video-game business, Lazarus lost his iron grip on toys.
-He retired in 1994 and watched as the company tried to regroup, refocus, realign — the inevitable buzzwords of decline — and was eventually sold off to the (also) inevitable private equity firms who load companies with debt while trying to turn them around.
+He retired in 1994 and watched as the company tried to regroup, refocus, realign — the inevitable buzzwords of decline — and was eventually sold off to the (also) inevitable private equity firms that load companies with debt while trying to turn them around.

 From that story with the woman who couldn’t find robots just before Christmas: